Gabapentin and Alcohol Withdrawal: How to Use It

 How does Gabapentin work for alcohol dependence?

-Gabapentin works by increasing the production of GABA, the brain’s primary calming neurotransmitter.
-Since alcohol binds to GABA receptors, people with alcohol dependence develop a deficiency in GABA.
-Gabapentin helps by affecting enzymes involved in producing GABA.
+This medication works by increasing the production of GABA, the brain’s primary calming neurotransmitter.
+Since alcohol binds to GABA receptors, heavy drinkers develop a deficiency in GABA.
+It helps by affecting enzymes involved in producing GABA.

 Does Gabapentin help with cravings?

-Gabapentin helps to reduce cravings by promoting calmness.
-People who use alcohol or other drugs to self-medicate for anxiety are often helped by Gabapentin.
-Natural remedies such as L-Glutamine for alcohol cravings are also worth looking into.
+It helps to reduce cravings by promoting calmness.
+People who use drugs to self-medicate for anxiety are often helped by gabapentin.
+Natural remedies such as L-Glutamine for cravings are also worth looking into.

-Combining Gabapentin with alcohol increases the chance of experiencing side effects from this drug.
+Combining these two increases the chance of experiencing side effects from this drug.
 Drowsiness is the most common reaction.
 But a range of possible reactions can result from this combination, including sudden mood changes and dangerously slow respiration.

 What should I avoid while taking Gabapentin?

-Alcohol and CNS depressants should be avoided while taking Gabapentin.
-Antacids can also prevent absorption of Gabapentin if taken within 2 hours of this drug.
+Depressants should be avoided while taking Gabapentin.
+Antacids can also prevent absorption of it if taken within 2 hours of this drug.

 Author